 Have you ever heard a new parent joke that life would be easier if babies came with manuals?
-Well, of course, babies don’t come with how-to manuals, but they do come fully equipped with nine reflexes, unique only to newborns.
+Well, of course, babies don’t come with how-to manuals, but they do come fully equipped with nine reflexes, like the moro reflex, unique only to newborns.
 While these reflexes don’t give us all the answers to parenthood, these reflexes do actually make life easier for both the babies and parents.

 Think about it: the rooting and sucking reflexes sure do help facilitate the breastfeeding process!
-But there is one reflex that might give parents a little bit of trouble, and that is the Moro reflex.
+But what about the moro reflex.
+What’s the point of that one?

 Fun fact: If you’re wondering what the word Moro means: Ernst Moro was the first person to describe and study this reflex.

 What is the Moro reflex?

 The Moro reflex, also referred to as the startle reflex, is one of several reflexes that newborn babies naturally exhibit; it’s one out of nine to be precise.
 The Moro reflex occurs when a baby is sleeping and is suddenly started awake.

 What does the Moro reflex look like?
 The Moro reflex definition isn’t like the nice slow gradual wake ups we long for on lazy Sunday mornings; the Moro wake up is quick and abrupt.
 Most babies inhale sharply while their arms fly up over their heads.
 Baby pulls his knees up to his chest, and eventually he will lower his arms, cross them, and return to a fetal position.